Orlando VOP Defense Attorney

 There are basically two types of court ordered supervision for adults in Florida.
 One is called “probation” and the other is commonly called “house arrest” or “community control” They are both court ordered alternatives to incarceration in the county jail or prison.
 Depending on the circumstances, supervision can be by an officer of a county run (or county funded) entity or by the Florida Department of Corrections if the charge began as a felony.
 If someone successfully completes the term of their supervision with no violations – which means that, while under supervision, they did not get caught doing anything that they were not allowed to do AND they also completed everything that they were supposed to do – then their case is complete and they normally never have to return to court.
 If, however, they fail to do either, a “violation” can occur and they will end up back in front of the judge and, potentially, be resentenced.
 Many times, they are then eligible to be sentenced to anything they could have originally gotten and sometimes more.

-- Submitting to testing for alcohol or illegal or non-prescribed drugs
+- Submit to random testing for the use of illegal drugs

 If you are asked questions by your probation officer and give them information that demonstrates your non-compliance with all the conditions of your probation OR if the probation officer discovers or finds out information that they believe shows that you violated your probation, then you likely may end up with a violation of probation pending.
 They can arrest you without a warrant or send through a violation affidavit, seek a VOP warrant from the judge and you will have to go back to court for a hearing before the judge – most times the same judge who sentenced you.
 This is often worse than being sentenced originally, so you should have an experienced attorney defending you.